NamithaChitrazee/REve/documentation/GettingStarted.md

-### 🛠️ Initial Setup and Troubleshooting

-Before running the Event Display, complete the following steps to prevent common errors and system hangs.
+Before running the Event Display, complete steps 1 and 2 to prevent common errors and system hangs.

 #### 1a.
 Use a Musing